Reporting

 Following logs during testing

-In case you direct a formatter to a file, you can use the tail command in a separate terminal window to view the progress as tests are running:
+If you direct RSMP logs to a file with --log <path>, you can use the tail command in a separate terminal window to follow the output as tests are running:

 Equipment Log